Cacti/plugin_thold/README.md

 * issue#287: Thresholds are not being created in 1.2.3

+* issue#289: Threshold filter on Thold - Log tab can not work

 * issue#293: php error, undefined selected_items in notify_lists.php

 * issue: When updating the Notification List for a Threshold Template, updates were not pushed to Thresholds.